itulo/staking-calculator/README.md

 The program does not require your API keys, however you need to export your data from [https://www.kraken.com/u/history/export](https://www.kraken.com/u/history/export).

 _Export type_ needs to be _Ledger_; select all _Ledger fields_.

+NOTE that staking transactions older than 2 years are not considered.

 ### Build
     ./gradlew clean build
 ### Run